Eva Mendes: Personal life

-Mendes was in a relationship with filmmaker George Augusto from 2002 to 2010.
+Mendes began dating music producer George Augusto in 2002.
+They broke up in 2011.

+In 2008, she entered the Cirque Lodge Rehabilitation Centre in Utah to address a dependency problem related to drugs including alcohol.

-In September 2011 she began dating Ryan Gosling, shortly after they filmed The Place Beyond the Pines together.
-They have two daughters born in 2014 and 2016.
+In September 2011, she began dating Ryan Gosling, shortly after they filmed The Place Beyond the Pines together.
+They have two daughters, born in 2014 and 2016.
+When asked in a 2022 interview if she and Gosling had married, Mendes said that "I like to keep it all mysterious".

-Mendes is a pescatarian for both ethical and health reasons.
+Mendes is a pescetarian for ethical and health reasons.
 She also practices Transcendental Meditation.